Dedicated to strengthening

 Finding quality Early Childhood Education programs for your child has never been this easy!
 Whether you are looking for a program near your home or near your job, the Chicago Early Childhood Program Locator can help you find what you're looking for.
 There are many Early Childhood Education programs for children ages 3 to 5 with varying services, hours and fees-- whether it's a half day at your neighborhood public school or a full day at your community center.

-Access the Chicago Early Childhood Program Locator
+Click here to locate a Chicago Early Childhood Program

 Free Cooking Class for Head Start and Early Head Start Staff and Parents